Summer Popcorn Bucket List

 2. Visit the drive-in – both of them.

-Thirteen years ago, Tulsans’ hearts broke as our beloved local landmark the Admiral Twin – famous for its appearance in The Outsiders – burned.
+In 2010, Tulsans’ hearts broke as our beloved local landmark the Admiral Twin – famous for its appearance in The Outsiders – burned.
 We were so sad that we all banned together and helped get it rebuilt, and these days, it’s back better than ever.
 In fact, drive-in theaters are seeing something of a renaissance in Tulsa, and we now have two to choose from!

 For our family, catching a double feature at the drive-in is a summer must.
 We go all in with inflatable air mattresses and pillows, transforming our little parking spot into a full-fledged mobile TV lounge.
 There’s just nothing quite like kicking back under the stars, cool summer breeze wafting by, frosty cola in your hand.
 It’s a memory many of us have from our own childhood, and one our kids will hopefully pass on to the next generation.